Yuhan-Fei/SMRTnet/README.md

 cp -rf ./env/fast_transformers ~/anaconda3/envs/${env_name}/lib/python3.8/site-packages/
 ```

-##### 6) test model training in this example
+##### 6) To test model training in your SMRTnet setup
-We demonstrated the scenario of installing the environment and SMRTnet on the new machine and training the model.
+We demonstrated the complete process of setting up the environment, installing SMRTnet on a new machine, and successfully training the model.
 The update date is March 5, 2025.
 <p align="center"><img src="figs/05_trainingModel.png" width=100% /></p>
 </details>